zxhzj/zxhzj.github.io/README.md

 I give permission to fork because these games are not mine, I just copy them here.
 Read the licenses in the game folders for more info.
 ## Responsibility
 I am not responsible for you getting in trouble because of this. in other words, YOU CAN'T SUE ME!
-# Thanks for reading! have fun.
+# Thanks for reading!
+Have fun.